nisarahamedk/nisarahamed-mkdocs/docs/index.md

     ---

-    "Dave is a true professional and my collaboration with him has been flawless. **He took his time and spent 3 days with me and my team in Mamaia, Romania where he was a guest for 3 sessions of my podcast Waves of AI**.
+    "Nisar is a true professional and my collaboration with him has been flawless. **He took his time and spent 3 days with me and my team in Mamaia, Romania where he was a guest for 3 sessions of my podcast Waves of AI**.
 He is one of the most competent people I know that has a real understanding of how AI works and how to integrate it quickly in your company."

 -   :material-format-quote-open:{ .lg .middle } Barbara van den Bosch